omakoto/compromise/README.md

  - Define completion in [a simple-ish language](src/cmds/compromise-go/go.go) that supports both Bash and Zsh.
  - Generate candidates with [custom Go functions](src/cmds/compromise-adb/adb.go).
- - Show description not only on Zsh but on Bash too.
+ - Show candidate description not only on Zsh but on Bash too.
+   - On Bash, completion candidates look like this:
  <img src="https://raw.githubusercontent.com/omakoto/compromise/master/img/compromise-adb.png" width=600>

 ## Known Issues